 Physical Literacy on the Move from Heather Gardner helps you develop the physical literacy of your students.
 Written to help PE teachers of children and adolescents the book features 120 different games and activities.

-Heather Mangieri’s Fueling Young Athletes contains a variety of recipes and smoothies for active children.
+Heather Mangieri’s Fueling Young Athletes contains a variety of recipes and healthy smoothies for active children.
 Here at Human Kinetics, we decided to make the delicious and nutritious Green Smoothie.
 Check out the video below:

 The injury risks of youth rugby have received much attention in recent years, in particular, the risks of concussion have been widely discussed.
 In a bid to reduce injury in sport the Rugby Football Union (RFU) and the University of Bath have conducted The School Injury Prevention Study.